Azure/reddog-aks-workshop/docs/cheatsheets/cluster-creation-cheatsheet.md

 --name systempool \
 --node-taints CriticalAddonsOnly=true:NoSchedule

-# Check that the tain has been applied to the default nodepool
+# Check that the taint has been applied to the default nodepool
 az aks nodepool update \
 --resource-group $RG \
 --cluster-name $CLUSTER_NAME \